EndPointCorp/end-point-blog/2012/01/03/automating-removal-of-ssh-key-patterns.html.md

 fi
 ```

 We prompt the user if they want to delete the shown entry, verify we can write to the $key_file, and then delete the $matching entry.
 By using the -i option to the sed command, we are able to make modifications in place.

-## The Final Product
+### The Final Product

-I'm sure there is a lot of room for improvement on this script and I'd welcome pull requests on the [GitHub repo](https://github.com/bbuchalter/clean_authorized_keys/blob/master/clean_authorized_keys) I setup for this little block of code.
+I’m sure there is a lot of room for improvement on this script and I’d welcome pull requests on the [GitHub repo](https://github.com/bbuchalter/clean_authorized_keys/blob/master/clean_authorized_keys) I setup for this little block of code.
 As always, be **very** careful when running automated scripts as root.
 Please test this script out on a non-production system before use.

 ```bash
 #!/bin/bash